falconscript/ioskernpatchapi/README.md

 ```

 ## Running
 A compiled binary for the iPhone 5 on iOS 8.4 is included.
-This can be scp'd to your device and run in its terminal to produce these results:
+This can be scp'd to a device and run in its terminal to produce these results:
 ```c
 [*] iOS kernpatchapi
 [D] Starting (exec_arch=32-bit) (proc_arch=32-bit) (endian=little) sizeof(ull)=8 sizeof(uint64_t)=8